Ice hockey at the 1928 Winter Olympics: Group B

-The top team (highlighted) advanced to the medal round.

 Group C

-The top team (highlighted) advanced to the medal round.

 Final round

 The top teams from each of the three groups were joined by defending champion Canada in the medal round, playing a 3-game round-robin to determine the medal winners.

 The match between Canada and Sweden was refereed by Paul Loicq, president of the International Ice Hockey Federation.

 Statistics

 Average age

 Team Hungary was the oldest team in the tournament, averaging 31 years and 6 months.
 Team Belgium was the youngest team in the tournament, averaging 21 years and 6 months.
 Gold medalists Canada averaged 24 years and 10 months.
 Tournament average was 26 years and 9 months.